build2/README/roadmap.md

 We divide all planned features or *areas or work* into three categories:
 *"Strategic/Foundational"*, *"Important"*, and *"Nice to Have"*.
-Normally, we try to make progress in at least one Strategic/Foundational area in every release, though sometimes we have cleanup releases where the primarily focus is on fixing bugs, paying off accumulated technical debt, etc.
+Normally, we try to make progress on at least one Strategic/Foundational area in every release, though sometimes we have cleanup releases where the primarily focus is on fixing bugs, paying off accumulated technical debt, etc.